“A first for me after spending most of my life in Ottawa. Exhilarating!!!” – Micheline G.

 - The Ottawa Kayarafting Adventure always has a minimum of two river instructors—no matter how small the group

 - Our instructors have extensive and current industry-leading safety credentials and certification.
-Every trip has a minimum of 2 guides with Wilderness First Responder (an 80-hour medical course) and Whitewater Rescue Technician certification—As well, many of our instructors teach those disciplines
+Every trip has a staff member with Wilderness First Responder (an 80-hour medical course) and Whitewater Rescue Technician certification—As well, many of our instructors teach those disciplines

 - Each trip carries 2 cell phones.
 They are always carried by the guides in separate waterproof containers in different boats